 The National Constitution Center, the Pennsylvania Educational Improvement Tax Credit program, and you: Reduce your business’s tax liability by up to 90 percent of the value of your donation!

 The Pennsylvania Educational Improvement Tax Credit Program (EITC) is administered by the Department of Community and Economic Development.
 Tax credits for up to 90 percent of the contribution amount can be awarded to operating businesses that make contributions to the National Constitution Center’s educational improvement programs that provide civic literacy and citizen engagement programs to underserved Philadelphia students.

 More than 8,000 underserved K–12 students visited the National Constitution Center last year through the Young Citizens Scholarship Program.
-The Center’s active outreach efforts seek to ensure that financial considerations are not a barrier to participating in our programs.
-Significant organizational resources are devoted to outreach and program development for teachers and students in grades K–12, and the Center works closely with schools, districts, and educational organizations throughout the region to ensure that the students’ experiences with the Center’s programs are connected to their classroom curriculum.
+The museum's active outreach efforts seek to ensure that financial considerations are not a barrier to participating in our programs.
+Significant organizational resources are devoted to outreach and program development for teachers and students in grades K–12, and the museum works closely with schools, districts, and educational organizations throughout the region to ensure that the students’ experiences with the museum's programs are connected to their classroom curriculum.

 More information: PA Education Improvement Tax Credit (EITC) Business Guidelines